Miraz4300/inspirebroadband-lancache/README.md

 ## Notes
 - This configuration is **only applicable for Inspire Broadband Internet**.
 - Ensure that Unbound is properly integrated with **Pi-hole** if you're using it as a recursive resolver.

-## Contributing
-Feel free to fork, modify, and submit pull requests to improve the configurations.